Howard University renames College of Fine Arts after alum, actor Chadwick Boseman

 “Unrelenting in his pursuit of excellence, Chadwick was possessed with a passion for inquiry and a determination to tell stories, through acting, writing, and directing, that revealed the beauty and complexity of our human spirit,” Rashad said.

 In 1997, when Boseman was a student, he led a protest of the then administration when officials decided to consolidate the College of Fine Arts into the larger College of Arts & Sciences.
 In 2018, Boseman received an honorary doctorate from Howard and was the commencement speaker, inspiring graduates and their families with stories about his student days.
-That same year, Frederick announced the fine arts college would return to its independent status.
+It was then when Frederick announced the fine arts college would return to its independent status.

-Frederick said the university has not identified a date to break ground for the building as a result of the challenging economic climate due to the pandemic.
+Frederick said due to economic challenges due to the pandemic, no date has been identified to break ground on the building.
 “This may take some time, but we’re moving with haste,” he said.
 The new building, he said, will be located in the existing parking lot directly behind the current College of Fine Arts building.

+Boseman’s parents said their son “would be overjoyed by this development.”
+“His time at Howard University helped shape both the man and the artist that he became, committed to truth, integrity, and a determination to transform the world through the power of storytelling,” Caroline and Leroy Boseman said in a statement.

-Boseman’s widow, Simone Ledward-Boseman, celebrated the renaming after her husband.
-“Chad was a very proud Bison,” she said referring to the university’s mascot.
-“Both Howard and Ms. Rashad played integral roles in his journey as an artist.
-The reestablishment of the College of Fine Arts brings this part of his story full-circle and ensures that his legacy will continue to inspire young storytellers for years to come.”
+Boseman’s widow, Simone Ledward-Boseman, also celebrated the renaming.
+“Chad was a very proud Bison,” she said referring to the university’s mascot. “… The reestablishment of the College of Fine Arts brings this part of his story full-circle and ensures that his legacy will continue to inspire young storytellers for years to come.”